homics/instructions/homics/docs/troubleshooting.md

 # Troubleshooting

-## Blank page when accessing the page
+## Blank page when accessing the website

 > ![troubleshooting](img/error.png) If you have a 404 error, your front might not be compiled on your microservice.
 You need to recompile it via the following command: `mvn clean install -P compile-front -pl $MICROSERVICE_NAME`.